-Every teacher has the absolute right to a healthy, safe working environment.
+Every teacher has the right to respect and a safe working environment.
 Any member who has experience of homophobic abuse should keep a written note of the event(s) causing concern, including details of:

 - times and dates;

 - places;

-- witnesses;
+- witnesses:

 - persons involved;

 - the nature of the bullying.

-Where members experience difficulties in their school, they should contact the NASUWT immediately.
+Where members experience difficulties in their school they should contact the NASUWT immediately.

-In addition, teachers should obtain a copy of their school's equal opportunities, behaviour and/or dignity at work policy and any policies and associated procedures for dealing with homophobic bullying, harassment and discrimination
+In addition, teachers should obtain a copy of their school's equal opportunities, behaviour and/or dignity at work policy and any policies and associated procedures for dealing with homophobic bullying, harassment and discrimination.